3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Auto_Backup_Your_Printer/Git_Backup.md

 **************************************************************************************************************

 ## Sovol SV08 Macro
 Edited config_backup.cfg for Sovol SV08.
-Instead of using the macro in the guide use this, as it wont work plus better backup name:
+Instead of using the macro in the guide use this, as it wont work plus better backup name. change mks sovol in the path to biqu if on mainline:
 ```
 [gcode_shell_command backup_printer]
 command: /usr/bin/bash /home/sovol/printer_data/config/autocommit.sh